eboutic/smartfocus4rails/README.md

 IMPORTANT
 ---------

-This is the official forked gem from https://github.com/basgys/emailvision4rails Bastien Gysler is the creator of this gem.
+This is forked gem from https://github.com/basgys/emailvision4rails Bastien Gysler is the creator of this gem.
 The gem was rename to reflect the rename from emvailvision to smartfocus